thomasbitek/wdd130/README.md

    <img> <img width="200" height="355" alt="profile" src="https://github.com/user-attachments/assets/d7153c57-c4ff-40a7-893b-d2307fa8e83e" />

-     Hello!
+     <p>Hello!
 Welcome to my website!
-This is a simple HTML page that serves as an introduction to my work in the WDD 130 course.
+This is a simple HTML page that serves as an introduction to
+     my work in the WDD 130 course.
      Here, you can find information about my projects, skills, and contact details.
      Feel free to explore and learn more about me!</p>

-     My name is Wokorach Thomas AKA Thomas Bitek Bitmoi and I'm from Gulu, Uganda I am studying Web Development (specifically Web Fundamentals) at BYU-Idaho.
+     <p>My name is Wokorach Thomas AKA Thomas Bitek Bitmoi and I'm from Gulu, Uganda
+     I am studying Web Development (specifically Web Fundamentals) at BYU-Idaho.
      I enjoy technology, coding, graphics design, and web development  as well as learning new skills I also enjoy helping others and exploring creative digital projects.</p>